trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 14 May 2025, 5.7.1

+  * Bug fix: with Moodle 5.0, questions using prototypes that were not in the Front Page question bank were working for teachers but not students.

 ### 04 April 2025, 5.7.0

  * Change version number to 5.7.0 after merging from development as there is significant extra functionality.